dextercd/self-signed/frontend/pages/about.md

 which helps find problems earlier in the development process.

-For learning how to setup a web server, it's of course best to use a certificate that's automatically trusted by browser.
+For learning how to setup a web server, it's of course best to use a certificate that's automatically trusted by browsers.
 If you can't easily get one of those for some reason, then self-signed certificates can still be useful.

 # Why this was made